ptfonseca/curriculum-vitae-eng/README.md

 # Curriculum Vitae :books:

 This is my long, academic-style [CV](https://github.com/pedro-teles-fonseca/curriculum-vitae-eng/blob/master/Pedro-Fonseca-CV.pdf) built with LaTex.
-It is still work in process, and probably will always be.

 In case anyone wants to use it as template: